How do faculty utilize Service Learning?

 Can I require students to do more than the CNM requirement of a minimum of 15 hours per term?

 Yes, agencies and/or faculty may require more hours than the 15.
 Students are required to fulfill the minimum of 15 but are informed if they have an instructor that requires more or are accepted at an agency that requires more hours that they are bound to that amount.
-Students are instructed in orientation that serving more hours can mean additional learning and work experience that may benefit them in the future.

 Who do I contact at CNM for program information or concerns?